igorski/bitmappery/README.md

 which define their content, transformation, _Effects_, etc. Each of the nested entity properties has its own factory (see _/src/factories/_).
 The Document is managed by the Vuex _document-module.js_.

+The types for each of these are defined in `/src/definitions/document.ts`.

 ## Document rendering and interactions

 The Document is rendered one layer at a time onto a Canvas element, using [zCanvas](https://github.com/igorski/zCanvas).
 Both the rendering and interaction handling is performed by dedicated "Sprite" classes.